maread99/pyroids/README.md

 * Radiation exposure limits
 * Number of supply drops

-Settings that can be defined for the duration of the application instance
+Settings that can be defined for duration of the application instance include:
-include:
 * Ship Controls
 * Asteroid behaviour on reaching window border
 * Initial ammunition stocks per weapon